JCP1 - A Java based DIY automaton!

 I have long been a fan of science fiction movies and anything futuristic.
 The idea of a robot as an assistant for human beings has been around for quite some time, and any science fiction story with respect for itself naturally has robots in it.
 Unfortunately, Hollywood has a tendency to portrait the robot as something evil that will take over the world.
 Fortunately, the Asian countries seems to have a more down to earth view of robots and their potential.
 Hondas ASMIO robot seems to be the closest we have gotten a good humanoid robot.

 Humanoid robots are very difficult to create, and it requires a full team of researchers to overcome the problem of balance and stability.
 All hobby based 2-legged humanoid robots are simply based on the robot having large feet so that the balance comes automatically.
 These are often simple small servo based robots and far too limited compared to what I want to achieve with my robot.
 This basically ruled out the whole idea of having a 2-legged robot and either deciding on a wheelbased one or a 4-legged version.
 Creating a 4-legged robot would have been possible, but would have required some powerful motors and most probably a wide base for the robot to have some height.
-It would also probably scare the kids! :)
+It would probably also scare the kids! :)

 JCP1 was born